SolidQIT/ABI-Solution/README.md

 And voilà: all the SQL and BIML file will be created for you in a couple of seconds.

 You now have to execute the SQL Script to create database objects and copy-and-paste the BIML file into your Visual Studio SSIS solution in order to use the BIML plugin (BIDS Helper or BIML Express) to expand BIML into a working package.
+In order to keep the DWH solution you're building clean and tidy, it's better to create a specific SSIS Solution to hold objects created in this Phase.

 #### Transform Phase
 The transformation phase is where custom transformation logic is written and applied, and thus, in general, cannot be automated.
 For this sample, a very simple transformation logic, that only uses views, is provided.
 To create such views you have to execute the ``setup-views-2.ps1`` from the ``support\sample\setup`` folder.
 You can configure your target SQL Server instance by setting the correct value in ``$targetServer``.
 Its value must be the same value used before while setting up the environment.